Arcadia Impact · AI Governance Taskforce Read the paper →

 Graduated escalation

-The political temptation: name-and-shame today, and let the consequences manufacture the credibility.
-The Global Call for AI Red Lines wants agreement by the end of 2026.
+The politically obvious move.
+The Global Call for AI Red Lines wants agreement by the end of 2026, and a list is quick to publish.

 Regime credibility